Overview: Oil sands mining development

 Proposed timeline

 The Mildred Lake Extension project (MLX) received regulatory approval in 2019 and additional approvals in 2020.
-MLX-West was put on hold in 2020 due to the COVID-19 pandemic; however, construction activities were restarted in 2021, with first oil expected in late 2025.
+MLX-West was put on hold in 2020 due to the COVID-19 pandemic; construction activities were restarted in 2021, and first oil was achieved in April 2025.
+The MLX-East program is expected to follow the MLX-W development if economic conditions remain suitable.

 Public consultation